mattduffy/koa-redis/README.md

 This is a fork of the [koa-redis](https://www.npmjs.com/package/koa-redis) package, updated to work with the official [Redis](https://www.npmjs.com/package/redis) client library, rather than [ioredis](https://www.npmjs.com/package/ioredis), now that it fully supports connecting to redis sentinel hosts.
 This package is almost completely api-compatible with the original koa-redis package, with the exception of supporting `async/await` methods and a `redisStore.init(config)` initialization method.

 ## Now Supports Saving Session Data as Native JSON Documents!
+With the inclusion of the configuration parameter `dataType: 'ReJSON-RL'`, you can store your session data as native JSON documents instead of serialized strings.
+The Redis server needs to include the `ReJSON` module for this to work.  `RedisStore` verifies this module is included and enabled, otherwise reverts to the default `string` storage behavior.
+See below for examples.

 ## Install
 ```bash